 Inland border facility location

-The White Cliffs Inland Border Facility is located alongside the A2 in Kent, near to the villages of Guston and Whitfield, just outside of Dover.
+The Dover Inland Border Facility is located alongside the A2 in Kent, near to the villages of Guston and Whitfield, just outside of Dover.
 The facility is located off the Whitfield Interchange between the A2 and the A256, providing access to the Port of Dover and the M2 motorway.
-The White Cliffs site is approximately 37.6 hectares in size, comprising two parcels of land, divided by the Roman Road which runs through the area north to south.
+The Dover site is approximately 37.6 hectares in size, comprising two parcels of land, divided by the Roman Road which runs through the area north to south.

-The Department for Transport is making preparations for Dover White Cliffs Inland Border Facility and intends to submit a planning proposal (under a Special Development Order (SDO).
+HMRC is making preparations for Dover Inland Border Facility and intends to submit a planning proposal (under a Special Development Order (SDO).

 To allow the byway and North Downs Way to remain open to the public a minor, short-term diversion is required to re-route the byway and North Downs Way around the areas where work will be taking place.
 To implement a diversion, a Temporary Traffic Regulation Order (TTRO) is needed to authorise the closure of the affected areas of the byway.
 This process is managed by the Public Rights of Way team at Kent County Council, the highways authority for Kent.